dv/Ficon.as/README.md

 =======

 We're using the Flash Text Engine (FTE) instead of regular TextFields to render the icons because this allows us to embed the fonts using CFF (```embedAsCFF=true```) which results in a 30% filesize reduction.

+FiconSprite contains one child, a TextLine containing the glyph.
+Returning the TextLine object directly would be annoying if you wanted to position the element, since it calculates **y** using the text baseline instead of the point of the highest character, as you'd intuitively expect.
+IconSprite makes sure that positioning and sizing happens intuitively.
+If you'd like access to the TextLine, you can always get the first child of the returned FiconSprite object.

 Filesize
 --------